Paul Clayton (footballer, born 1965)

-Paul Spencer Clayton (born 4 January 1965) is a former professional footballer.
-His sons Harry and Max are currently professional footballers with Nantwich Town and Blackpool respectively.
+Paul Spencer Clayton (born 4 January 1965) is an English former professional footballer.

-Playing career
+Career

 Clayton began his career with Norwich City.
 He was a member of the club's youth team that won the FA Youth Cup in 1983 and scored twice in the final.
 However, he was unable to establish himself in the Norwich first team - making just 15 league appearances without scoring - and moved to Darlington in 1988 for a fee of £25,000, a Darlington club record.
 After scoring three goals in 22 games he moved to Crewe Alexandra in 1989.

 After playing non-league football for Macclesfield Town, Stafford Rangers, Stalybridge Celtic and Northwich Victoria, Clayton left football and worked for the National Health Service as a hospital theatre technician.

 Personal life

-Paul is married to Rowena Clayton and the couple have two sons who have both played for Crewe Alexandra, Harry and Max.
+Paul is married with two sons who have both played for Crewe Alexandra, Harry and Max.